 Whom will get the most out of this new category of hearing aids?

 If you have mild to moderate hearing loss—difficulty deciphering a whisper or low conversation, or trouble keeping up with conversations in a noisy restaurant, for example.
-OTC hearing aids may be a great “starter device for you.
+Over the Counter Hearing Aids may be a great “starter device for you.

-But, Those with more severe loss likely won’t benefit, in part because they may need more customization and amplification in specific ranges than an OTC hearing aid offering may be able to provide.
+But, Those with more severe loss likely won’t benefit, in part because they may need more customization and amplification in specific ranges than an Over the Counter Hearing Aids offering may be able to provide.

-I do see people buying many sets of these OTC hearing aids and letting them end up in a drawer somewhere!
+I do see people buying many sets of these Over the Counter Hearing Aids and letting them end up in a drawer somewhere!